augmentedfabricationlab/fabtory_fabrication_control/README.md

     * right-click on the file `Compose-up` or
     * type `docker-compose up -d` in the Terminal (cd to folder) to start it.
     * when ending, don't forget to stop the image via `docker-compose down -d`
+* In Robotstudio, first, open the FlexPendat view Controller > FlexPendant > IRC5 FlexPendant, and then start the simulation via Simulation > Play
+* For first testing, open and run the [tests/welcome_tum.py](tests/welcome_tum.py) file in VS Code
-* In Rhino, you can now __connect the ROS client and the ABB client to the rosbridge__  and query all control related services (MoveToJoints, MoveToFrame, etc.)
+* In Grasshopper, you can now __connect the ROS client and the ABB client to the rosbridge__  and query all control related services (MoveToJoints, MoveToFrame, etc.)